+Are any of the following signs or symptoms No 🌩

+present?
+Participant may continue

+with activities

-Are any of the following signs or symptoms present?
-No ➡ Participant may continue with activities Fever, chills, sweats, nausea & vomiting, diarrhea, headache, body aches, fever above 104, skin inflammation and/or lesions but should still be monitored regularly.
+Fever, chills, sweats, nausea & vomiting, diarrhea, but should still be

+headache, body aches, skin inflammation and/or monitored regularly.

+lesions

+lesions

-Yes ₽
+Yes 🛡

 Report condition immediately to the Event Leadership and designated Medical Officer who will assess participant.
 No → Participant alone is treated and returned to event activities when it is felt to be Is cause of symptoms found to be contagious? appropriate.